aandrx/EmptyAyyyyy/README.md

 uses the [wheresthefuckingtrain](https://api.wheresthefuckingtrain.com) API to check MTA status

+to use this widget:
+- download the .scriptable file, and then just open it with Scriptable on iOS -> this should automatically create the widget inside of Scriptable

 use this widget in the landscape form factor only (for now), meaning the widget on iphones that take up a 2x4 space on your screen (or else UI will break)

 to update the status, re-run the widget, and it will update the UI on the actual widget, otherwise should update around every 5-15 min automatically